 In addition to net income determined in accordance with GAAP, we use certain non-GAAP measures, such as "Adjusted EBITDA", in assessing our operating performance.
 We believe the non-GAAP metrics serve as an appropriate measure in evaluating the performance of our business.
-We define Adjusted EBITDA as net income excluding the impact of income taxes (and any corresponding adjustments to tax indemnification asset), interest expense, depreciation and amortization, LIFO adjustments, charges or credits for facility closing and impairment, inventory write-downs related to store closings, debt retirements, and other items (including stock-based compensation expense, sale of assets and investments, and revenue deferrals related to our customer loyalty program).
+We define Adjusted EBITDA as net income excluding the impact of income taxes, interest expense, depreciation and amortization, LIFO adjustments, charges or credits for facility closing and impairment, inventory write-downs related to store closings, debt retirements, and other items (including stock-based compensation expense, severance for distribution center closures, gain or loss on sale of assets, and revenue deferrals related to our customer loyalty program).
 We reference this particular non-GAAP financial measure frequently in our decision-making because it provides supplemental information that facilitates internal comparisons to the historical periods and external comparisons to competitors.
 In addition, incentive compensation is primarily based on Adjusted EBITDA and we base certain of our forward-looking estimates on Adjusted EBITDA to facilitate quantification of planned business activities and enhance subsequent follow-up with comparisons of actual to planned Adjusted EBITDA.

-The following is a reconciliation of our net income to Adjusted EBITDA for fiscal 2016, 2015 and 2014:
+The following is a reconciliation of our net income to Adjusted EBITDA for fiscal 2017, 2016 and 2015:

-February 27, 2016 (52 weeks) February 28, 2015 (52 weeks) March 1, 2014 (52 weeks) Net income \$ 165,465 \$ 2,109,173 \$ 249,414 Interest expense 449,574 397,612 424,591 Income tax expense 139,297 158,951 161,883 Income tax valuation allowance reduction .
-(26,358) (1,841,304) (161,079) Depreciation and amortization expense 509,212 416,628 403,741 LIFO charge (credit) 11,163 (18,857) 104,142 Lease termination and impairment charges 48,423 41,945 41,304 Loss on debt retirements, net 33,205 18,512 62,443 Other 72,281 40,183 38,520 Adjusted EBITDA \$1,402,262 \$ 1,322,843 \$1,324,959
+March 4, 2017 (53 weeks) February 27, 2016 (52 weeks) 17 2016 201č 2017 2 2017 20 ary 28,)15 veeks)

+(D ollaı lars in thousands)

+Net income \$ 4,053 \$ 165,465 \$ 2,10 09,173

+Interest expense 431,991 449,574 97,612

+Income tax expense 29,689 139,297 1: 58,951

+Income tax valuation allowance increase , , ,

+(release) 14,703 (26,358) (1,84 41,304)

+Depreciation and amortization expense 568,231 509,212 4 16,628

+LIFO (credit) charge (6,620) 11,163 (18,857)

+Lease termination and impairment charges 55,294 48,423 41,945

+Loss on debt retirements, net 33,205 18,512

+Other 39,800 72,281 40,183

+Adjusted EBITDA \$1, 137,141 \$1 ,402,262 \$ 1,3 22,843

-The following is a reconciliation of our net income to Adjusted Net Income and Adjusted Net Income per Diluted Share for fiscal 2016, 2015 and 2014.
-Adjusted Net Income is defined as net income excluding the impact of amortization of EnvisionRx intangible assets, acquisition-related costs, loss on debt retirements and LIFO adjustments.
+The following is a reconciliation of our net income to Adjusted Net Income and Adjusted Net Income per Diluted Share for fiscal 2017, 2016 and 2015.
+Adjusted Net Income is defined as net income excluding the impact of amortization of EnvisionRx intangible assets, merger and acquisition-related costs, loss on debt retirements and LIFO adjustments.
+We calculate Adjusted Net Income per Diluted Share using our above-referenced definition of Adjusted Net Income.
 We believe Adjusted Net Income and Adjusted Net Income per Diluted Share serve as appropriate measures to be used in evaluating the performance of our business and help our investors better compare our operating performance over multiple periods.
-Adjusted Net Income per Diluted Share is calculated using our above-referenced definition of Adjusted Net Income:
+The following is a reconciliation of our net income to our Adjusted Net Income for fiscal 2017, 2016 and 2015: